YouTube to course

 Step 1

-Paste the YouTube link
+Paste your YouTube video or playlist link

 Step 2